esmini/esmini/README.md

 Latest release is found here: https://github.com/esmini/esmini/releases/latest

 All builds, successful and unsuccessful ones :), are available at the CI service [AppVeyor/esmini](https://ci.appveyor.com/project/esmini/esmini).
 Click on a job, then find files under the Artifact tab.

+On Mac the zip-package might be put in quarantine, to release it:
+`xattr -d com.apple.quarantine file.zip`
+or even better:
+`xattr -c file.zip`

 3D models used by the example scenarios are included in the demo packages.
 They are also available [here](https://drive.google.com/uc?export=download&id=11a8njhkRIjLYMqCsSL9pU-d5_A8pMVhc).
 Unpack into esmini/resources.
 These assets works on all platforms.
 Environment models (roads, landscape, buildings...) have been created using [VIRES Road Network Editor](https://vires.com/vtd-vires-virtual-test-drive/#creation).